joelparkerhenderson/decision-record/README.md

   * **Opinions**: by the team and stakeholders, and also third-party advisors and reviewers.

-  * **Selection**: explain why you selected a position, with purspose and accountability.
+  * **Selection**: explain why you selected a position, with purpose and accountability.

   * **Implications**: state your decision’s implications, such as any need for changes.